amd/quark-documentation/docs/onnx/user_guide_feature_description.rst

 The strategies share the same user API.
 Users simply need to set the strategy through the quantization configuration, as demonstrated in the example above.
-More details about setting quantization configuration are in the chapter “Configuring Quark for PyTorch”
+More details about setting quantization configuration are in the chapter "Configuring Quark for PyTorch"

 The Quant Schemes
 ~~~~~~~~~~~~~~~~~